Kish-Siva-1/-roman-numeral-calculator_online/README.md

 * `npm install` (for JS)

-Finally run both by using:
+Finally run the program by using:

 * `npm start` (for JS)